SbWereWolf/xml-navigator/README.md

 Xml Navigator base on XMLReader.

-You can assign XML as string or as URI ( or file system path).
+You can assign XML as string or as URI ( or file system path to file).

 Navigator can provide XML-document as array or as object.